 - Bring your big toes together and slowly exhale, reaching your hips toward your heels and ankles as you fold forward from your hips so that your torso rests on your thighs.

 - Reach your arms forward.
-Place them shoulder-width apart on the mat in front of you with your palms down and fingers gently fanned open.
+Place them shoulder-width apart on the mat in front of you with your palms down and fingers spread wide.